Ford Patents Driverless Police Car That Ambushes Lawbreakers Using AI - Slashdot

 So instead of spending billions on cameras (and violating the privacy of millions of people), maybe we should focus on other crime reduction strategies.

-Depends on what your goal is (Score:2)
+Depends on what your goal is (Score:3)

 Re: (Score:2)